ingpaweena/ingpaweena.github.io/_pages/about.md

   - /about.html
 ---

+I'm looking to break into a positive and quality retail environment coming from a strong background in warehouse operations for logistics and last mile delivery.
-I'm very knowledeable about warehouse operations you'd like to collaborate or have any questions about my work, grad school, faculty apps, etc., I'm very responsive to <a href="mailto:ingpaweena@gmail.com">email</a>.
+I'm also experienced in managing people from my work at Mount Diablo Unified school district and raising several children.
+If have any questions about my work or career plans, I'm very responsive to <a href="mailto:ingpaweena@gmail.com">email</a>.

-Research Interests
+Interests
 ======
 I'm generally interested in questions of how data and automation can be used to streamline discovery in the chemical sciences.
 My PhD work is comprised of two parallel tracks: experimental and data-driven/computational.
 The former includes the actual construction, control, and use of automated microfluidic reactor platforms for screening and optimizing chemical reactions; the latter includes the development of a data-driven synthesis planning program and <em>in silico</em> strategies for predicting the outcomes of organic reactions.
 For this work, I've been named a <a href="http://news.mit.edu/2018/mit-graduate-student-connor-coley-named-darpa-riser-0716" target="_blank">DARPA Riser</a>, one of <a href="https://cen.acs.org/articles/96/i33/Connor-Coley.html" target="_blank">C&amp;EN's Talented 12</a>, and one of <a href="https://www.forbes.com/30-under-30/2019/healthcare/" target="_blank">Forbes 30 under 30: Healthcare</a>.<br>